Support student digital capability

 Develop student ICT skills in all year levels and curriculum areas, as described in the Australian Curriculum, to ensure students have a positive online assessment experience.

-Three ideas for students
+Ideas for students

-ACARA public demonstration site.
+public demonstration site.

 - Try some questions to familiarise students with the ICT skills used in NAPLAN Online assessments.